Corporate Social Responsibility (CSR)

 Some of our directors and members are also participants on charity boards.
 IRLA acts as a conduit for our charity partners to broadcast their success, raise funds and by creating our own following a fund raising event.

-IRLA is a proud supporter of charitable causes, each year the board members are asked to select a charity for IRLA to support.
-As a not for profit, IRLA keeps its donation budget to around £500 pa, but appeals to its members to further support the chosen cause.
+As a not for profit, IRLA keeps its donation budget to around £500 pa, but appeals to its members to further support the chosen charity.

-In the last 14 years IRLA, with the fantastic support of its members, has raised and donated over £75,000 – not a small sum.
+In the last 15 years IRLA, with the fantastic support of its members, has raised and donated over £91,500 – not a small sum.

 We hope that in 2024, with your support, we can continue to make a difference.
-Guide Dogs – JustGiving

 Environment